gedonizr6/noop/methods-tech.md

   - pc
     - possible has hidden bluetooth/wifi/etc
     - possible controlled over electrical power line by changeing frequency and/or modulation
-      - which can read by common saund interface(possible) -
+      - which can read by common sound interface(possible)
-- gaining the whole informtion about some or any persons
- - even from another state(like Russia)
- - e.g.
-  - knowing the victis's or his family friends/schoolmates/coed
-   - even them psychological and behavioral profile
- - possible methods:
-  - OSI
-  - social engineering
+-
-  - Authorised access to government records